Adapting to Misspecification: Group decision making interpretation

 \subsection{Consensus in a single committee}

-Suppose there is a committee comprised of members with heterogeneous beliefs that include all priors supported on the set $\mathcal{C}_{B}$.
-The committee chair, who we will call the \emph{$B$-chair}, offers a take it or leave it proposal that her committee follow a decision rule $\delta$ in exchange for the provision of a public good providing payoff $G$ to each member of the committee.
-This public good might consist of a persuasive speech, a reduction in committee work, or an offer to end the meeting early.
+Suppose there is a committee charged with deciding on the value of a parameter $\theta$ based on the evidence $(Y_U,Y_R)$.
+The committee is comprised of members with heterogeneous beliefs over $(\theta,b)$ that include all priors supported on the set $\mathcal{C}_{B}$.
+The committee chair, who we will call the \emph{$B$-chair}, offers a take it or leave it proposal that her committee agree on the estimator $\estimator$ in exchange for the provision of a public good providing payoff $G$ to each member of the committee.

 If the committee agrees to the proposal, the $B$-chair earns a payoff $K-C(G)$, where $K$ is the value of consensus and $C(\cdot)$ is an increasing cost function.
 If some member of the committee does not agree to the proposal, the chair and all committee members receive payoff zero.
-The $B$-chair therefore seeks a rule $\delta$ allowing payment of the smallest $G$ that ensures consensus.
+The $B$-chair therefore seeks an estimator $\estimator$ allowing payment of the smallest $G$ that ensures consensus.

-A committee member who is certain of the parameters $\left(\theta,b\right)$ will accept the chair's offer if and only if $R\left(\theta,b,\delta\right)\leq G$.
-However, the committee member with the most pessimistic beliefs regarding these parameters will require a public goods provision level of at least $R_{\max}\left(B,\delta\right)$ to agree to the offer.
-To achieve consensus at minimal cost, the $B$-chair can propose the $B$-minimax decision, which requires public goods provision level $R^{*}\left(B\right)$ to achieve consensus.
+A committee member who is certain of the parameters $\left(\theta,b\right)$ will accept the chair's offer if and only if $R\left(\theta,b,\estimator\right)\leq G$.
+However, the committee member with the most pessimistic beliefs will require a public goods provision level of at least $R_{\max}\left(B,\estimator\right)$ to agree to the offer.
+To achieve consensus at minimal cost, the $B$-chair can propose the $B$-minimax estimator, which requires public goods provision level $R^{*}\left(B\right)$ to achieve consensus.

 The $B$-chair will be willing to provide this level of public goods if and only if $K \geq C(R^{*}\left(B\right))$, in which case consensus ensues.
-If this condition does not hold, the chair deems the $B$-minimax decision too costly to implement and consensus is not achieved.
-Hence, when no individual holds beliefs that are too extreme, the minimax decision fosters consensus.
+If this condition does not hold, the chair deems the $B$-minimax estimator too costly to implement and consensus is not achieved.